To add letters and text to your pattern, follow these steps:

-You can do contextual clicks on your Mac by clicking your mouse button while holding down the Control key on your keyboard.
+You can perform contextual clicks on your Mac by clicking your mouse button while holding down the Control key on your keyboard.

-No. It's currently not possible to change the orientation of the pattern in BeadTool 4.
+It's not possible to change the orientation of the pattern in BeadTool 4.
 A future version will have this feature.

 A shaped pattern in BeadTool is called Freeform.
 Although cells in a pattern will always exist, you can hide them.